-48. When, for good and sufficient reason, there is cause to revoke a certificate, the certifying body should revoke the original certificate as soon as possible and notify the exporter or their agent in hard copy or by electronic means of the revocation.
-The notice should reference the number of the original certificate to which the revocation refers and provide all particulars regarding the consignment and the reason(s) for the revocation In the situation that the certificate is already under the responsibility of the importing country, the certifying body should notify the importing competent authority by electronic means or in hard copy that the involved original certificate has been made invalid.
+48. When, for good and sufficient reason including errors, there is cause to revoke a certificate, the exporting competent authority should revoke the original certificate as soon as possible and notify the exporter or their agent in hard copy or by electronic means of the revocation.
+The notice should reference the number of the original certificate to which the revocation refers and provide all particulars regarding the consignment and the reason(s) for the revocation In the situation that the certificate is already under the responsibility of the importing country the issuing authority should be notified by electronic means or in hard copy and should receive confirmation that the involved original paper certificate has been destroyed or the electronic certificate is marked as revoked.